durffy/TradeJournal/UseCases.md

 primary actor: Trader
 success summary: the trader enters in a trade. the select an empty field in the trading list and start entering data.
 Data fields include the date, time, ticker, price, quantity, open price, close price.

+title: add notes
+primary actor: trader
+success summary: the trader clicks on a trade and is taken to the journal on that trade. they fill in an optional description, and optional emotion, optional thoughts, optional advice and hit enter.
+They remain in the interface where they can add more notes, thoughts, emotions, and advice for what they would do different.